MingyuZha/Deep_Learning_In_Limited_Order_Books/README.md

 * **Batch size**: 256
 * **Hidden units**: 200

+### Output classes
+In our experiment, we set up <font color=red>**9 classes**</font>, they are: best ask price move down 1 cent, 2 cents, 3 cents, 4 or more cents, not move, move up 1 cent, 2 cents, 3 cents, 4 or more cents.

 ## Results
 ### Accuracy on different stocks
 After some experiments, we found that the performance of our model varies from different stocks.
 We used traditional **feed-forward neural network** as baseline.
 I put a table below to show the Evaluation accuracy on different stocks.